inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave3/ObligatoriskOppgave3.md

 Acceptance-criteria:
 when I move to a tile with a rotate-wheel I want to be turned in the direction of the rotate pad

 Tasks:
 - make a method that tells if player i on rotate pad and then rotate player
 - test that player is rotated in correct direction

 #### MenuScreen - Skal kunne velge brett

 User-Story:
 As a user of the game I want to be able to choose different board layouts, so that I can have a new challenge in the game.

 Acceptance-criteria:
-If I choose a board-layout, this is the layout that shows when I start the game.
+If I choose a board-layout, this is the layout that shows when I start the game

 Tasks:
 - Make methods for choosing board
 - Make graphics for choosing board